 It is important to note that a lack of estrogen does not cause osteoporosis.
 For example, it is proven that there is significant bone loss during the 10 to 15 years before menopause, despite an ample supply of estrogen during this period.
 But during that same period, there is often a shortage of progesterone.
 Although estrogen inhibits the bone-destroying osteoclast cells, it cannot rebuild bone.
 Progesterone, on the other hand, is a bone builder.
 It does so by stimulating the osteoblast cells that rematerialize and restore bone mass.
 Supplementing with bio-identical progesterone has proven useful in the prevention and reversal of osteoporosis.
 In other words, progesterone is the key to healthy bones, in addition to magnesium (and not calcium alone).

-For reliable testing information check our AdvancedPlus Hormone Panel
+For reliable, affordable, at-home testing check our AdvancedPlus Hormone Panel